Skip to main content

 Guilt and shame

 Alcohol reduces your inhibitions.
-When you are drunk, you may do things that you would be unlikely to do when you are sober.
+When you are drunk, you may do things that you would not do when you are sober.

-It can be hard to face up to or deal with the consequences of embarrassing behaviour when we sober up.
+When the effects of alcohol wear off, it can be hard accept or deal with the consequences of embarrassing behaviour.

 Relationship worries